 Simply because hair loss is not a disease, it is an inherent aspect of aging, a natural physiological process that is encoded within the individual’s genetic information.
 As Dr. Ferton put it, “You can’t cure something that is a normal physiological happening,” he says.
 “You’re fighting your genetic programming.
 And to do that, you have to do it forever or until you don’t care.”

-Necessarily, since hair loss is a continuous metabolic process that is consistently pedaling destructive cellular events within the cell, hair loss medications such as Minoxidil and Finasteride will have to be part of a perpetual battle within the scalp.
+Necessarily, since hair loss is a continuous metabolic process that is consistently pedaling destructive cellular events within the cell, hair loss medications such as Minoxidil will have to be part of a perpetual battle within the scalp.

 The attempts to treat hair loss in the past did not tackle cellular events and instead dealt with baldness through surface-depth approaches.
 Therefore, while the potions may have had beneficial properties, their effects were confined and could not transcend deep enough to interact or influence the cellular miniaturization that takes place within the cells.
 Perhaps their delay in discovering a cure for the treatment was an influential factor in how baldness surpassed natural selection.